dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/71-Mar-2024/product-docs-jan-rn.md

 Here's how we improved the [docs.getdbt.com](http://docs.getdbt.com/) experience:

-- Added new hover behavior for images and FAQs.
-This was subsequently modified to improve user experience.
+- Added new hover behavior for images
+- Added new expandables for FAQs
 - Pruned outdated notices and snippets as part of the docs site maintenance

 ## New content